 Summary Summary of Impacts Decrease in air quality due to gaseous emissions and particulates from diesel combustion and contribution to the incremental build-up of GHG in the atmosphere (influencing climate change).
 Extent of impacts Localised (local air shed for air quality), widespread (for GHG).
 Duration of impacts Temporary (duration of activity) - emissions are rapidly dispersed and diluted.
 Level of certainty of impact HIGH - the impacts of atmospheric emissions are well known.

-Impact decision framework context Decision type A - good industry practice required.
+Impact decision Decision type framework context A - good industry practice required.
 Activity Nothing new or unusual, represents business as usual, well understood activity, good practice is well defined.
 Risk & uncertainty Risks are well understood, uncertainty is minimal.
+Stakeholder influence No conflict with company values, no partner interest, no significant media interest.
+Defined acceptable level Atmospheric emissions are managed in accordance with legislated requirements.